 Literary Places, Sarah Baxter and Amy Grimes

-I’m all about the literary travel, I’ve slept in a library in Wales and did the literary pub crawl in Dublin.
+I’m all about the literary travel, I’ve slept in a library in Wales, did the literary pub crawl in Dublin and love a lusty library.
 Baxter’s beautifully illustrated book explores evocative literary places through the authors who wrote about them.
 Visit Charles Dicken’s London, Elena Ferrante’s Naples and 24 other locations.

 Guillebeau’s quest was to visit every country in the world by thirty-five.
 Mine was to tackle the Camino de Santiago.
 So many people set out into the world with a firm purpose.
 This book provides inspiration and practical advice for how to envision and execute your own quest.

 These nine essays aren’t going to tell you where to go.
 Rather, they explore the psychological underpinnings that motivate travel with supporting stories from artists and authors as diverse as Van Gogh, Wordsworth and Boudelaire. “…I emerged on the other side of my reading as a different person, a more sensitive and attentive traveler. “